NLnetLabs/connectbyname/notes/dns-client-proxy.md

 application has to explicitly list which transports can be used.
 For example, by setting only DO and AT, the application forces the use of DoT.

+When DO = 0:

+* all transports are in the pool of potentially usable transports
+* D53, DT, DH2, DH3 and DQ remove those transports from the pool

+When DO = 1:

+* no transports are in the pool of potentially usable transports
+* A53, AT, AH2, AH3 and AQ add those transports to the pool

 Finally, an application can specify its own resolvers or rely on the resolvers that are know to the proxy.
 If ADN Length and Addr Length